All posts

 That covers one engineer debugging one cluster.
 It does not cover:

-• Multiple clusters visible in one place
+• Multiple clusters visible in one place.

-• History that survives restarts and outlives your current kubeconfig session
+• History that survives restarts and outlives your current kubeconfig session.

-• Alerts when something breaks at 3am and nobody's looking
+• Alerts when something breaks at 3am and nobody's looking.

-• RBAC beyond whatever your kubeconfig already grants
+• RBAC beyond whatever your kubeconfig already grants.

-• A shared URL to a specific resource at a specific time for your incident channel
+• A shared URL to a specific resource at a specific time for your incident channel.

-January 2026: Radar open source
+January 2026: Radar OSS

-Radar ships as a single Go binary.
+Radar OSS ships as a single Go binary.
 The React frontend is compiled in.
 On startup it reads your kubeconfig, opens your browser, and connects directly to the API server.

-curl -fsSL https://raw.githubusercontent.com/skyhook-io/radar/main/install.sh | bash
+curl -fsSL https://get.radarhq.io | sh

-kubectl radar
+radar

 What's in the v1 binary:

-• Resources view - browse every resource type, YAML edit, logs, events, exec, port-forward, image filesystem browsing
+• Resources view - browse every resource type, YAML edit, logs, events, exec, port-forward, image filesystem browsing.

-• Topology view - structured DAG of ownership, service routing, ingress paths, config dependencies
+• Topology view - structured DAG of ownership, service routing, ingress paths, config dependencies.

-• Timeline view - live stream of Kubernetes events and resource changes, in-memory by default, SQLite-backed if you pass --timeline-storage sqlite
+• Timeline view - live stream of Kubernetes events and resource changes, in-memory by default, SQLite-backed if you pass --timeline-storage sqlite.

-• Helm view - list, inspect, upgrade, rollback, uninstall; uses the Helm Go SDK directly, not shelling out
+• Helm view - list, inspect, upgrade, rollback, uninstall; uses the Helm Go SDK directly, not shelling out.

-• Traffic view - auto-detects Cilium/Hubble or Caretta and draws a live flow graph
+• Traffic view - auto-detects Cilium / Hubble or Caretta and draws a live flow graph.

-GitOps gets first-class treatment.
-Argo CD Applications and Flux resources (Kustomizations, HelmReleases, GitRepositories) show up in topology with sync status, and you can trigger sync/reconcile from the UI.
 CRDs are auto-discovered via dynamic informers, so Argo Rollouts, Istio VirtualServices, and your own CRDs appear without plugin work.

-February 2026: Radar
+February 2026: Radar Cloud

 helm repo add skyhook https://skyhook-io.github.io/helm-charts